Aliases for PPARA Gene

-PPARA (Peroxisome Proliferator-Activated Receptor Alpha) is a Protein Coding gene.
-Diseases associated with PPARA include tularemia and alcoholic cardiomyopathy.
-Among its related pathways are Developmental Biology and Apoptotic Pathways in Synovial Fibroblasts.
+PPARA (Peroxisome Proliferator Activated Receptor Alpha) is a Protein Coding gene.
+Diseases associated with PPARA include alcoholic cardiomyopathy and fatty liver disease.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor activity.
-An important paralog of this gene is RARG.
+An important paralog of this gene is NR1D2.

 UniProtKB/Swiss-Prot for PPARA Gene